drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part2/Gadgeteen/Report_Part2_Gadgeteen.md

 ```

 ## Conclusion
-- Summarize the main points of the assignment and restate the importance of web scraping publication content for data analysis.
-- Offer suggestions for future research or analysis using the data set obtained from Google Scholar.

 Web scraping publication content, specifically from Google Scholar, provides researchers with a valuable resource for data analysis and research.
 By leveraging libraries in Python such as BeautifulSoup and Selenium, it is possible to extract text content related to the Faculty of Computing at the University of Technology Malaysia.
 The data obtained can be stored in MongoDB, which offers flexibility, scalability, and efficient querying capabilities.